 Resources to help you and your teen

-We have online driving guides and quizzes available for your teen to help them study for their tests.
+Our online driving guides and quizzes are available for your teen to help them study for their tests.

-The guides are especially important, as they contain the complete information that your teen will need to know.
+The guides are especially important as they contain the complete information that your teen will need to know.
 The quizzes are fun, useful study aids, but they should be used as a complement to reading the full study guides.

 Driving schools can be a great option to help your teen learn to drive safely and prepare him or her for their road tests.
 When you're choosing a driving school, make sure it's licensed by ICBC.